paycoreio/docs/docs/products/hpp/samples.md

 -   The payment methods set up on your account

 !!! note
-    Alternatively, you can request the shopper's desired payment method on your website and then provide it to PayCore.io.
+    Alternatively, you can request the shopper's desired payment method on your website and then provide it to {{custom.company_name}}.
 If you do, this page is bypassed, shortening the shopper's payment journey.

 **Desktop view**